HKGZTP/HKGZTP.github.io/_pages/TimeandVenue.md

-From West Kowloon Train Station to CityU
+From West Kowloon Train Station to CityUHK

 About 20 minutes by MTR